 If the database and netlistner resources accidentally go offline, Oracle Grid Infrastructure tries to restart the resources.
 However, VCS tries to online these resources on another node within the failover service group.
-This behavior causes concurrency violation.
+This

 To avoid concurrency violation perform one of the following: